Learn

 1 fennel bulb

 Sauté in oil or butter.
+Start with all the onions, followed by the fennel, and carrots.
 Add salt.
 A little water.
 Let simmer for 5 minutes.

 Take 500g of frozen fish fillets.
 Place the frozen fish in a pot with just enough water to cover it.
 Let it simmer for 15 minutes (only 5 minutes if the fish is fresh), along with a bit of onion, carrot, and salt.